kubecost/docs/allocation.md

-pvBytes | Average number of bytes of PersistentVolumes allocated while running. pvByteHours | Cumulative PersistentVolume byte-hours allocated. pvCost | Cumulative cost of allocated PersistentVolume byte-hours. ramBytes | Average number of RAM bytes allocated while running. ramByteRequestAverage | Average number of RAM bytes allocated while running. ramByteUsageAverage | Average number of RAM bytes used while running. ramByteHours | Cumulative RAM byte-hours allocated. ramCost | Cumulative cost of allocated RAM byte-hours. ramEfficiency | Ratio of `ramByteUsageAverage`-to-`ramByteRequestAverage`, meant to represent the fraction of requested resources that were used.
+pvBytes | Average number of bytes of PersistentVolumes allocated while running. pvByteHours | Cumulative PersistentVolume byte-hours allocated. pvCost | Cumulative cost of allocated PersistentVolume byte-hours. ramBytes | Average number of RAM bytes allocated.
+An allocated resource is the source of cost, according to Kubecost - regardless of if a requested resource is used. ramByteRequestAverage | Average of the RAM requested by the workload.
+Requests are a [Kubernetes tool](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for preallocating/reserving resources for a given container. ramByteUsageAverage | Average of the RAM used by the workload.
+This comes from moment-to-moment measurements of live RAM byte usage of each container.
+This is roughly the number you see under RAM if you pull up Task Manager (Windows), top on Linux, or Activity Monitor (MacOS). ramByteHours | Cumulative RAM byte-hours allocated. ramCost | Cumulative cost of allocated RAM byte-hours. ramEfficiency | Ratio of `ramByteUsageAverage`-to-`ramByteRequestAverage`, meant to represent the fraction of requested resources that were used.